• Skip to primary navigation

 If you’re coming to Bocas del Toro from Panama City, I recommend flying.
 Flights to Bocas del toro are about 45 minutes and cost less than $100.

 If you’re in Costa Rica, a popular route is to come from Puerto Viejo to Bocas del Toro.
 The easiest way is via a shuttle service that will also assist you with the border crossing.
 The cost of the shuttle is about $34.
+This was the route I took.

 If you will be coming from San Jose, Costa Rica, the fastest route is to fly.
 The flight will be about 1 hour and will cost about $150.

-If you will be coming from Boquete, the easiest route will also be via a shuttle service.
+If you will be coming from Boquete, Panama the easiest route will also be via a shuttle service.
 You can book a shuttle reservation with Hello Travel Panama.
 The cost is $30 and the trip will take about 4 hours.

 Finally, if you’re coming from the San Blas Islands, you’ll need to make your way back to Panama City, then catch a 1-hour flight from there.

-Things to do in Bocas del Toro
+Top 11 Activities in Bocas del Toro

-Things to do in Bocas del Toro
+Best of Bocas del Toro

 1. Red Frog Beach